PokemonAutomation/SwSh-Arduino/Documentation/NativePrograms/DateSpam-WattFarmer.md

 More on: [Serial Communication](../SerialCommunication.md)

 This program outputs the number of watt fetch attempts.
-This can be read using the Device Logger.
+This can be read by the serial programs.

 ## Stability Recommendations: